kaushik0911/kaushik0911/README.md

 I am a engineer with over 8 years of experience spanning Data Engineering and Software Engineering.

-Currently reading for an MSc in Big Data Analytics at Robert Gordon University.

 Proven track record in building CDC frameworks, optimizing search systems and managing large scale Ruby on Rails applications.

 Scalable data pipelines, search relevance and automated data quality.